Home

 • Imari style china patterns (see Chinese Imari)

-• Fitzhugh pattern (custom made, initially)
+• Fitzhugh pattern (custom made for the Fitzhugh family, initially)

 • Armorial porcelain (often similar design with different initials or coat-of-arms, etc.